angie0120/AWS-IAM-user-lists-with-Ollama-NIST-AI/README.md

 # AI Models for GRC Engineering: Translating NIST 800-53 Into AWS Evidence

-Demonstrating how AI models can translate compliance controls into actionable cloud evidence.
+Demonstrates how AI models translate compliance controls into actionable cloud evidence.

 ---

 ## About This Project

-This project demonstrates how GRC engineering can leverage AI reasoning models and Python automation to bridge the gap between regulatory frameworks and cloud infrastructure.
+This project shows how GRC engineering can use AI reasoning models and Python automation to bridge the gap between compliance frameworks and AWS environments.

-By using the **HackIDLE-NIST-Coder** model through **Ollama**, NIST SP 800-53 controls are interpreted and transformed into executable Python code that retrieves real-time compliance evidence from AWS Identity and Access Management (IAM).
+Using the **HackIDLE-NIST-Coder** model in **Ollama**, NIST SP 800-53 controls are interpreted and translated into executable Python code that collects real-time compliance evidence from AWS IAM.

-The result is a practical example of control automation specifically aligned with NIST AC-2 (Account Management) that shows how AI can operationalize compliance validation, reduce manual audit workload, and increase transparency between GRC teams and cloud environments.
+The result is a practical example of control automation specifically aligned with **NIST AC-2 (Account Management)** that shows how AI can operationalize compliance validation, reduce manual audit workload, and increase transparency between GRC teams and cloud environments.

 ---

 ## Tools & Setup

 This project uses a combination of AI, Python automation, and AWS services to translate regulatory controls into actionable cloud evidence.
-Each component is chosen to support GRC engineering principles, control validation, and audit readiness.
+Each component supports GRC engineering principles, control validation, and audit readiness.

 | Tool / Component                             | Purpose & Value                                                                                         |
 | -------------------------------------------- | ------------------------------------------------------------------------------------------------------- |